-- The data cleaning process can drastically improve response rate and revenue.
+- It can drastically improve response rate and revenue.

-Well, now you know the importance of Data Cleansing Services.
+Well, now you know the importance of this services.
 What is the next step?
 Few tricks to getting your data clean quickly and effortlessly.

-Before beginning with the data cleaning project, it is vital to take a first look at the big picture.
+Before beginning with this project, it is vital to take a first look at the big picture.
 It includes understanding your goals and expectations.
 And also how each member of your team are planning to achieve from it.
 Once you are aware of the answers, you can jump-off to the first step.

 1. Standardize Your Processes

 Data standardization has always been a crucial part of ensuring data quality.
 Lack of uniformity will result in weak data, which in turn produces adverse effects such as sending wrong emails, mailing to incorrect addresses, or losing the client altogether.
 Therefore, it’s always crucial that you regulate the point of entry and learn its importance.
 By doing this, you can ensure a good entry point and reduce the risk of replication.